Know What You’re Buying!!

 They’re not a one-size-fits-all solution.

 Like any investment, there has to be a very good reason why you would invest in an annuity.
 Hopefully, that comes after you’ve carefully and strategically designed a Retirement Blueprint™, and after understanding all the facts and ramifications first.

-The second point is that, while annuities can be a potential option for some in very limited situations to solve a specific problem, I believe they’re grossly oversold.
+The second point is that, while annuities can be a potential option for some to solve a specific problem, I believe they’re grossly oversold.